- Experience the tastes of Spain on guided food tours

 Welcome to Spain!

-Upon arrival at the nation's capital, you'll enjoy a private transfer to your hotel in the city center.
-Take some time to settle in before heading out to explore.
-You'll definitely want to see some of the highlights like the Puerta del Sol, one of the most historic and expansive plazas in the city.
-There's also Madrid's famous Fountain of Cibeles.
-Located in the city center it features a sculpture completed in 1782 and depicting Cybele, the Greek goddess of fertility, riding in a chariot pulled by lions.
+After arriving in Madrid, a private transfer will take you to your hotel in the city center.
+Settle into your hotel before heading out to explore.
+You'll definitely want to see some of the city's highlights, like the Puerta del Sol, one of the most historic and expansive plazas in Madrid and a short walk from Plaza Mayor.
+There's also the famous Fountain of Cibeles, which features a sculpture completed in 1782 depicting Cybele (the Greek goddess of fertility) riding in a chariot pulled by lions.
+Grab dinner in one of the foodie neighborhoods, such as Chueca, Malasaña, or Salamanca.

-In the evening, you'll really dig into Madrid's culture on a food tour.
-A local expert guide will lead you on a two-hour walking excursion that stops at some great tapas bars.
-On this tour, you'll visit Barrio Las Letras, which is known as the "literary quarter."
-This historic neighborhood in the city center was once home to Spanish lit legends like Cervantes and Quevedo.
-Besides visiting some historic sights around here, you'll also stop on Calle Huertas for a bite at one of the many tapas bars that line the street.
+In the evening, you'll really dig into Madrid's culture on a food tour featuring the country's most famed snack: tapas.
+A local expert will lead you on a two-hour walking excursion that stops at some of the city's best tapas bars.
+On this tour, you'll visit Barrio Las Letras, which is known as the literary quarter.
+This historic neighborhood in the city center was once home to Spanish legends like Cervantes and Quevedo.
+Besides visiting some historic sights, you'll also stop on Calle Huertas for a bite at one of the many tapas bars that line the street.

 Customize your trip with help from a local travel specialist.